Ken Russell

 Gothic

 Energetic wild romp about one night with Lord Byron, Mary Shelley and friends who have orgies, run around screaming and have frightening hallucinations with monsters and dead babies while telling each other horror stories.
-At times effectively creepy, but quite pointless.
+At times effectively creepy, but typically over-the-top, with Russell creating his own vision based on the mythical encounter of these personalities and their backgrounds, or rather, their pop-social-personalities.
+Quite pointless.

 Lair of the White Worm